ical4j/ical4j-serializer/README.md

 This format is a good choice when unambiguous interoperability is required, as in theory if an agent supports the iCalendar specification then it should be reasonably trivial to have equivalent support for this format.

+### jCard - The JSON format for vCard

+As iCal4j includes a vCard object representation, it also makes sense to support JSON conversion of this object model. [jCard] provides a specification for converting JSON to/from vCard data.

 ### xCal - The XML Format for iCalendar

 TBD.

-### JSCalendar - A JSON representation of calendar data
+### JMAP - A JSON representation of calendar/contact data

 [JSCalendar] is a relatively new format
 (currently a draft specification), and aims to simplify the data representation of iCalendar data by focusing